peterkhe1999/CheatSheet/OSCP/README.md

 If the service principal name is used on multiple servers, the silver ticket can be leveraged against them all.

-In general, we need to collect the following three pieces of information to create a silver ticket:
+In general, 3 pieces of information to create a silver ticket are:

 •	SPN password hash
 •	Domain SID